These Frequently Asked Questions (FAQs) answer the most common questions we get asked about onboarding to CloudCheckr.

 CloudCheckr calculates your current invoice based on your previous month’s spend.

-As your spend increases/decreases, so will your CloudCheckr Invoice.
+As your spend increases/decreases, your CloudCheckr invoice will fluctuate.

-If you are experiencing an issue with our application, we ask that you submit a ticket through our portal: https://cloudcheckr.atlassian.net/servicedesk .
+If you are experiencing an issue with our application, we ask that you submit a ticket through our portal or click from any page in the application.

-A bug is a fundamental issue in the product that is an unexpected behavior, whereas a feature request enhances the product.
+A bug is a fundamental issue in the product that is an unexpected behavior while a feature request enhances the product.